Reisholz

 Reisholz is an industrial part of the city.
 Its history started in 1905 by creation of a harbour to the Rhine, a goods station and an industrial area by the Industrie-Terrains Düsseldorf-Reisholz (IDR) company.
 Many chemical factories, engine building industries, paper mills, petrochemical manufacturers and an oil refinery went to Reisholz.

-In 1907 the IDR company built a neogothic church.
-It was demolished, when the Henkel Company expanded in Reisholz, but Henkel built a new church for Reisholz.
+In 1907 the IDR company built a neogothic church, later demolished and replaced by the expanding Henkel Company.

 Reisholz belonged to Benrath and became a part of Düsseldorf together with Benrath in 1929.

 In the harbour of Reisholz there are plans for a new business and living area.